 - Sick Leave Use While on Paid Leave.
 Upon approval of the supervisor, employee sick leave accruals earned while on paid leave may be used by the employee without returning to work prior to the use of that accrued sick leave. - Using Vacation Leave Instead of Sick Leave.
-An employee on sick leave who uses all of his/her the employee's sick leave accumulation and who still meets the criteria for sick leave use shall have the right to use vacation leave to the extent of the employee's vacation accumulation (see also page 12). - Sick Leave Requests.
+Employees may choose to use vacation leave for covered sick leave purposes.
+An employee on sick leave who uses all of the employee's sick leave accumulation and who still meets the criteria for sick leave use shall have the right to use vacation leave to the extent of the employee's vacation accumulation (see also page 12). - Sick Leave Requests.
 Employees should submit requests for sick leave in advance of the period of absence.
 When advance notice is not possible, employees must notify their supervisor by telephone or other means at the earliest opportunity. - Sick Leave Charges.
 An employee using sick leave is charged only for the number of hours the employee was scheduled to work during the period of sick leave.
 However, sick leave may not be granted for periods of less than one-quarter hour except to permit use of lesser fractions that have accrued.
 Holidays occurring during sick leave periods are paid as a holiday and not charged as a sick leave day.

-Any employee incurring an on-the-job injury is paid the employee's regular rate of pay for the remainder of the day.
-Any necessary sick leave charges for employees so injured commence on the first scheduled work day following the injury (see Workers' Compensation section on page 58).
+Any employee incurring an on-the-job injury is paid the employee! s regular rate of pay for the remainder of the day.
+Any necessary sick leave charges for employees so injured commence on the first scheduled work day following the injury (see Workers!
+Compensation section on page 58).

 Transfers and Reappointments.
-An employee's accumulated sick leave transfers to the new appointing authority if the employee transfers without a break in service: (1) to another appointing authority within the legislative branch; (2) to the legislative branch from another position in Minnesota state government, the University of Minnesota, or the Minnesota Historical Society; or (3) from the legislative branch to another position in Minnesota state government.
+An employee 's accumulated sick leave transfers to the new appointing authority if the employee transfers without a break in service: (1) to another appointing authority within the legislative branch; (2) to the legislative branch from another position in Minnesota state government that participates in the State Employee Group Insurance; or (3) from the legislative branch to another position in Minnesota state government.
 In these cases, accumulated sick leave must not be paid out as severance pay.
 However, if the new position does not provide for sick leave, accumulated sick leave must be paid out as severance pay.
-The amount of sick leave that may be transferred is subject to limits imposed by the receiving entity's collective bargaining agreement or compensation plan.
+The amount of sick leave that may be transferred is subject to limits imposed by the receiving entity! s collective bargaining agreement or compensation plan.
+Employees hired before changes to this section go into effect will be credited with time in accordance with the policy prescribed by the appointing authority at the time of hire.